Inhaltsverzeichnis

 Dr Ronald D. Jackson, USA

-The emphasis on appearance is pervasive in today s media-driven culture.
+in today s media-driven culture.
 It is particularly keen in adolescents as a result of constant exposure to images of beautiful young celebrities (real or media-created) in magazines, television, pop music and everywhere on the Web.
 Because the smile is such a significant factor in facial appearance, the impact of this culture shift on dentistry has been enormous.
 In particular, young teenagers are seeking out aesthetically oriented dentists and requesting correction of mild to moderate imperfections in teeth that previous generations tolerated because dentistry lacked a simple, predictable aesthetic solution...